GuillaumeFalourd/ritchie-action-shell/README.md

-# ritchie-actions
+# ritchie-actions-shell

-This Github action currently only works for Ritchie CLI formulas implemented in **SHELL**.
+This Github action works for Ritchie CLI formulas implemented in **SHELL**.

 ## Use case